plyght/reticulum/README.md

-# Subnet Vox
+# Reticulum

-A simple UDP-based multicast chat application written in Rust.
+A simple UDP-based mesh networking library and chat application written in Rust.
 This allows multiple users on the same subnet to communicate through a terminal-based interface.

-This project was originally written in C++ and has been converted to Rust for improved safety, concurrency, and maintainability.
+This project enables peer-to-peer communication without relying on central servers.

 ## Features